matthewgoembel/Boggle_Player_DAM/README.md

 All members met in person to discuss potential algorithm and approaches to assignment.
 Using a trie to store the dictionary and a 2D array to store the boggle board are the lead candidates so far.
 Discussed the time complexity of searching for words on the boggle board and whether to approach it recursively or not.

 **USE SEED: 13579**

+Meeting 11/28/2023
+All member met in person, finished our trie algorithm to successfully store word and find them on the boggle board.

+Meeting 11/29/2023
+All members met in person to fix code because the final score is showing 0 each time.